davidbalbert/thimble/README.markdown

 $
 ```

-## Inspiration
+## Xv6

-Thimble takes a lot of inspiration (including coding conventions and function naming) from xv6.
-As Thimble has grown, it has become more distinct from [xv6](https://pdos.csail.mit.edu/6.828/2016/xv6.html), but there are a lot of similar design decisions that should feel familiar to anyone who knows the xv6 codebase.
+Thimble takes a lot of inspiration (including coding conventions and function naming) and some source code from [xv6](https://pdos.csail.mit.edu/6.828/2016/xv6.html).
+As Thimble has grown, it has become more distinct from xv6, but there are a lot of similar design decisions that should feel familiar to anyone who knows the xv6 codebase.

+For the xv6 license, see `ACKNOWLEDGEMENTS`

 # License